 Listening to IELTS speaking practice exams is great but it is also important to practice answering questions about common topics.

-During the exam you will be asked about everyday topics, such as about your hobbies, sports and family.
+During the exam, you will be asked about everyday topics, such as your hobbies, sports and family.
 Try answering these kinds of questions before your exam to prepare.

 Tip 4.
 Don’t be shy to ask for clarification